Use of emergency solutions grant program funds to renovate emergency shelters, 42.4, 42.5

 IOWA FINANCE AUTHORITY

-Proposing rule making related to using ESG program funds to renovate emergency shelters and providing an opportunity for public comment
+Rule making related to using ESG program funds to renovate emergency shelters

-The Iowa Finance Authority hereby proposes to amend Chapter 42, "Emergency Solutions Grant Program," Iowa Administrative Code.
+The Iowa Finance Authority hereby amends Chapter 42, "Emergency Solutions Grant Program," Iowa Administrative Code.

 Legal Authority for Rule Making